-Section 6.60.050, Requirements for termination of tenancies
+6.60.050 Requirements for termination of tenancies.

-Landlords are prohibited from terminating tenanciestaking action to terminate a tenancy including, without limitation, making a demand for possession; threatening to whichterminate a tenancy, whether orally or in writing;

-serving any notice to quit or other eviction notice; or bringing any action to recover possession of a dwelling unit of a tenant that qualifies for the protections of this chapter appliesin accordance with Section 6.60.030 unless the termination is for an "at-qualifies as a "for cause" or "no fault" or "no-fault" just causetermination, in accordance with this section, Subsections B or D of Section 6.60.050; and unless and until the landlord first satisfiescomplies with the termination prerequisites specified inrequirements of subsections B through D of this section.
+Landlords are prohibited from taking action to terminate a tenancy including, without limitation, making a demand for possession; threatening to terminate a tenancy, whether orally or in writing; serving any notice to quit or other eviction notice; or bringing any action to recover possession of a dwelling unit of a tenant that qualifies for the protections of this chapter in accordance with Section 6.60.030 unless the termination qualifies as a "for cause" or "no fault" termination, in accordance with Subsections B or D of Section 6.60.050; and unless and until the landlord first complies with the requirements of subsections B through D of this section.